MOT cost .

 Represents good value for money.
 Big boot and generous amount of rear legroom.
 Diesels are very economical.

-Buying or keeping a Insignia?
+Buying or keeping an Insignia?

 Use the failure ranking as a pre-test checklist or a haggling lever.
 Treat the headline pass rate as a fleet-wide trend, not a guarantee on any individual car.

-If you own a Insignia and your last MOT looked nothing like the ranked failures above, that's normal — individual cars vary widely.
+If you own an Insignia and your last MOT looked nothing like the ranked failures above, that's normal — individual cars vary widely.
 The ranking shows the patterns testers flag most often across the country.